Families of self-inverse functions and dilogarithm identities: Further identities obtained via gemini identities

 The first and the last equations are exactly the same as expected.
 Below are two other Ramanujan's identities, which can also be proved with the aid of the five-term gemini-identity.
 The initial values for the first identity must be as follows, $a=-\frac{2}{3}$, $x_{1}=\ln(2)$ and $x_{2}=\ln(\frac{4}{3})$.
-The initials for the lower one must be in such a way that $a=+\frac{9}{8}$, $x_{1}=\ln(\frac{81}{64})$ and $x_{2}=\ln(9)$.
-We are not performing these calculations here.
-We suppose that all these five Ramanujan's identities can be proved with our five-term gemini-identity with suitable initial values.
+The initials for the lower one must be in such a way that $a=+\frac{9}{8}$, $x_{1}=\ln(\frac{81}{64})$ and $x_{2}=\ln(9)$, and we obtain that